 Proposal 5: Map identified IEs into one of the protection categories identified in clause 4.1.5 of S3-173486 [7].

+4.1.1 Prioritization of IPX related security work for Phase 1

+SA3 has come to an agreement that the following tasks are necessary to implement for Phase 1.